sakshimukkirwar/sakshimukkirwar.github.io/README.md

 - I embarked on a data analytics expedition with Business Intelligence Studio at Schlumberger, steering through the intricate world of SQL, ETL, data modelings and data visualizations.
 - With SQL as my compass and Power BI as my vessel, I navigated the creation of 50+ strategic  reports and dashboards, enhancing the organization's data-driven decision making by 40%.

-**Business Development Executive Intern**
+**Data Analyst Intern**

-| *Edview (Pune, India)* | Aug 2020 - Nov 2020
+| *Prodcrew (Pune, India)* | Aug 2020 - Nov 2020
-- At Edview, I was the bridge between innovative educational products and real-time customers.
+-At Prodcrew, I utilized SQL and Tableau to analyze sentiment trends and visualize data, leading to a 20% improvement in customer engagement and operational efficiency.
-- Through demonstrations and customer feedback, I iterated on MVPs, sharpening our product to perfection with each presentation.
+-I also refined product features for the MVP based on client interactions and feedback, ensuring our offerings met customer needs effectively.

 <h2 style="background-color:#e0f7fa; padding:08px; border-radius:8px;"> Work Experience Highlights </h2>